mcornejo/slk-painpills/2.solution-dwh/README.md

 ![Monthy count of ](images/img1.png "Kibana screenshot")

+We provided the ouput of the jobs.
 To replicate this dashboard, first run a elasticsearch and kibana instance (like the docker-compose file in the solution-elk folder) and execute the `output_to_elastic.sh`.